PayalKumari10/Smart-File-Renamer-Desktop-Cleaner/README.md

 ## 🙌 Credits

-Built with ❤️ for the Kiro Week 2 Challenge - Lazy Automation
+Built with ❤️ for the Kiro Week 2 Challenge - Lazy Automation By Payal Kumari

 ---